djcrago/blog-api-owner/README.md

 - Modularizing code for the sake of readability and clarity
 - Displaying any error messages on the screen that come back from the server
+- Writing a custom function for working with dates